zackboll/opencv_core_ada/README.md

 - [ ] Float16
 - [ ] additional multi-channel typed access

-Before creating many repetitive packages, the implementation should be reviewed for opportunities to reuse Ada generics while preserving strict public typing and safe C ABI behavior.
+Before adding many repetitive packages, the implementation should continue looking for opportunities to reuse Ada generics while preserving strict public typing and a safe C ABI.

+---

+# Current project state

+The difficult cross-language foundation is established and several originally planned feature groups are now complete.

+In particular:

+- the basic mask production/consumption workflow is complete;
+- the planned channel-manipulation milestone is complete;
+- the major 2-D layout operations are implemented;
+- diagonal view and diagonal construction semantics are represented separately and idiomatically;
+- reductions now include both scalar-style statistics and axis-based `Reduce`;
+- non-contiguous Regions are routinely included in feature tests;
+- ownership/view/copy semantics are explicitly tested for new operations.

+Much of the remaining work is breadth rather than reinvention of the binding architecture.

+The largest remaining user-facing areas are:

+- broader arithmetic overloads;
+- element-wise math;
+- additional typed-access depths;
+- linear algebra;
+- spectral operations;
+- RNG/sorting/algorithms;
+- persistence;
+- N-dimensional and advanced matrix structures.

 ---